 In general, we observe no or only minor differences between general heatwave properties in historic and future simulations (compare orange and blue boxes in Fig. 3).
-Likewise to Zschenderlein et al. (2019), we find a majority of zero to two heatwave occurrences per year in most regions (Fig. 3(a)).
-The typical duration is generally less than 10 days, but can reach maxima of up to about 20 days in IP in the historic time slice and about 45 days in GI and Sc in the future (Fig. 3(c)).
+Similar to Zschenderlein et al. (2019), we find typical occurrences of zero to two heatwaves per year in most regions (Fig. 3a).
+The typical duration is generally less than 10 d but can reach maxima of up to about 20 d in IP in the historic time slice and about 45 d in GI and Sc in the future (Fig. 3c).
 In most regions, except for WR, the maximum duration increases in the future.
-Compared to Zschenderlein et al. (2019), the interquartile range of heatwave days per year is smaller, especially in WR (ca. 12 vs. 20) and CE (ca. 8 vs. 14) where the first number refers to the data presented in Fig. 3(c) and the second number is the approximate value from Zschenderlein et al. (2019) (their Fig. 4).
+Compared to Zschenderlein et al. (2019), the interquartile range of heatwave days per year is smaller, especially in WR (ca. 12 vs. 20) and CE (ca. 8 vs. 14), where the first number refers to the data presented in Fig. 3c and the second number is the approximate value from Zschenderlein et al. (2019) (their Fig. 4).

-Since the method of heatwave detection is percentile-based, the total number of heatwave days is - as to be expected - almost identical in both time slices.
-However, in the future period we observe an increase in the number of heatwave days towards the end of July up to mid August (see orange excess in Supplementary Fig. S1).
-Moreover, the future frequency distribution narrows with less heatwave days before mid July.
+Since the method of heatwave detection is percentilebased, the total number of heatwave days is - as to be expected - almost identical in both time slices.
+However, in the future period we observe an increase in the number of heatwave days towards the end of July up to mid-August (see orange excess in Fig. S1 in the Supplement).
+Moreover, the future frequency distribution narrows with fewer heatwave days before mid-July.
 A fit with skew normal distributions shows an increase in skewness and a decrease in scale in the future distribution, i.e., a higher deviation from a normal distribution.
-The differences in mean and standard deviation between the two periods are statistically significant (see Supplementary Table T1 and Supplementary Fig. S2).
+The differences in mean and standard deviation between the two periods are statistically significant (see Supplement: Table S1 and Fig. S2).

-A comparison of historic and future distributions of daily temperature maxima on heatwave days reveals that the distributions are primarily shifted towards higher temperatures, but do nearly not change in shape (Supplementary Fig. S3).
-However, there is a broadening of the distribution towards higher temperatures in BI (Supplementary Fig. S3(a)) and a narrowing of the distribution in WR with an increase of peak probabilities by about 5 percentage points (Supplementary Fig. S3(f)).
-Similar results are obtained for the distributions of the HWMId (see Supplementary Material, see Supplementary Fig. S4).
+A comparison of historic and future distributions of daily temperature maxima on heatwave days reveals that the distributions are primarily shifted towards higher temperatures but nearly do not change in shape (Fig. S3).
+However, there is a broadening of the distribution towards higher temperatures in BI (Fig. S3a) and a narrowing of the distribution in WR with an increase in peak probabilities by about 5 percentage points (Fig. S3f).
+Similar results are obtained for the distributions of the HWMId (see Supplement Fig. S4).

-3.2 Composites of 500 hPa geopotential height at first day of heatwaves
+3.2 Composites of 500 hPa geopotential height for the first day of heatwaves